-Each remote electronic voting system requirement in this document is identified according to a hierarchical scheme in which higher-level requirements (e.g., "Voter SHALL make application to request to vote absentee by remote electronic method") are supported by lower-level requirements (e.g., "The application SHALL include name, date of birth, legal residence address, etc.").
+Each remote electronic voting system requirement in this document is identified according to a hierarchical scheme in which higher-level requirements (e.g., "The requirements for formatting the TDP are general in nature; specific format details are of the manufacturer's choosing.") are supported by lower-level requirements (e.g., "The TDP SHALL include a detailed table of contents for the required documents, an abstract of each document, and a listing of each of the informational sections and appendices presented.").
 Thus, requirements are nested.
-When the nesting hierarchy has reached four levels (i.e., 1.1.1.1), further nested requirements are designated with lowercase letters, then roman numerals.
+When the nesting hierarchy has reached four levels (i.e., 1.1.1.1), further nested requirements are designated with lowercase letters, then Roman numerals.
 Therefore, all requirements are traceable by a distinct reference.

 Some requirements are directly testable and some are not.
 Lower-level requirements (i.e., leaf-node requirements that have no requirements directly beneath them) are directly testable.
 Higher-level requirements (i.e., requirements with directly testable requirements beneath them) are not directly testable.
-Higher-level requirements are included because: (1) they are testable indirectly insofar as their lower-level requirements are testable; and (2) they often provide the structure and rationale for the lower level requirement.
-Satisfying all the lower-level requirements will result in satisfying the corresponding higher-level requirement.
-Thus, VSTLs need to only directly test lower-level requirements, not higher-level requirements.
-However, if non-conformance with a higher-level requirement is determined through any other means (e.g., OEVT testing, inspection, etc.) then the voting system is deemed not to conform to that higher-level requirement.
+Higher-level requirements are included because: (1) they are testable indirectly insofar as their lower-level requirements are testable; and (2) they often provide the structure and rationale for the lower level requirements.
+Satisfying all the lower-level requirements will result in satisfying the corresponding higher-level requirements, not higher-level requirements.
+However, if non-conformance with a higher-level requirement is determined through any other means (e.g., OEVT testing, inspection) then the voting system is deemed not to conform to that higher-level requirement.